samssausages/unraid_pause_docker_parity_check/README.md

 ## Considerations:
 -Does not consider if parity check is paused
 -A paused parity will trigger the script
+-could get confused if you manually pause/unpause, haven't tested

 V0.9
 Initial Commit